 and a nut allergy and see what's left on your planned menu that you

-excitement that we felt as kids, with all the glitter and sparkle, presents,
+we felt as kids, with all the glitter and sparkle, presents, sweets,

-sweets, Santa, eating till we were sick!
-You can't turn back the clock,
+Santa, eating till we were sick!
+You can't turn back the clock, but

-but perhaps you're reliving it through the eyes of your own children
+perhaps you're reliving it through the eyes of your own children or

 Claus and he could just pop down your central heating flue or air conditioning